 “People who can get things done,” he again replied nonchalantly.

 She finished the last of her drink and he set another twenty-dollar banknote down.
-Modern banknotes bore little resemblance, except for their shape and size, to the old paper banknotes of pre-space Earth.
+Modern banknotes bore little resemblance, except for their shape and size, to the old paper banknotes of pre-space Terra.
 The modern banknote was a plastic medium with an electronic chip imbedded into the plastic, much like CACs were designed.
 The chips were hardcoded by whatever central bank issued them to the amount they were worth.
 The chips couldn’t be altered to try and change the face value of the bill itself.
 Trying to do so would instantly fry the circuitry of the chip, rendering the banknote completely useless.
-Sirius tended to use banknotes for their currency whereas the Allied Colonies and Human Federation used gold or silver coins up to twenty credits.
+Sirius tended to use banknotes for all their currency whereas the Allied Colonies and Human Federation used gold or silver coins up to twenty credits.

 The first glass and the banknote both disappeared within seconds.
 The juicy girl raised an eyebrow at him and how willing he was parting with his money.
 She didn’t ask anything about it but did say, “Then you must be meeting the Muagi clan.”